If you’re looking to improve your website’s performance and ROI, contextual advertising can help! Here’s how it works and how you can get started.

 |Less accurate as users may not be interested in the product at all

 |Entirely depends on user data.
 If users decline the use of data, advertisers can’t use this option

-|CPM||Works on the ‘best-fit’ principle, hence, advertisers are known to put less money – around 10- to 30- cents range.
+|Works on the ‘best-fit’ principle, hence, advertisers are known to put less money – around 10- to 30- cents range.

 |Works best with audience segmentation and niche webpages

-Benefits of Contextual Advertising
+Top 5 Advantages of Contextual Advertising

-Fights Banner Blindness
+1. Fights Banner Blindness

 For example, a movie review website serving ads for a movie ticket booking website makes more sense than it serving ads related to cars.

-In a study by Infolinks conducted on fighting banner blindness, contextually relevant ads of lesser-known brands were recalled 82% more by people as opposed to ads of popular brands but irrelevant to page content.
+In a study by Infolinks conducted on fighting banner blindness, contextually relevant ads of lesser-known brands were recalled 82% more by people as opposed to ads of famous brands but irrelevant to page content.

 Ad placement matters.
 An ad placed next to/between relevant content immediately increases its value and therefore, offers a higher CTR potential.

-Protects Users’ Privacy
+2. Protects Users’ Privacy

-Increased Click-through Rate
+3. Increased Click-through Rate

+Contextual advertising benefits all: users, publishers, and brands.
 It benefits users by introducing them to relevant products through targeted ads.
 When users view relevant ads, ad viewability piques and there is an increased likelihood of a high click-through rate.